Preparing for IUI

 • Cashews

-Carnitines: Carnitine supplementation has been associated with improved sperm motility and morphology.
-Carnitine play a role in energy metabolism, which is essential for sperm motility and overall function.
-[39-40] Sources include:
+Acetyl-L-Carnitine supplementation plays a role in energy metabolism, which is essential for sperm motility, morphology, and function.
+[39-40]

 • Beef